son-oh-yeah/indigo/my_collections/_blogs/2021-03-07-simplicity-and-the-practice-without-theory.md

 >
 > ― M. Scott Peck, The Road Less Traveled: A New Psychology of Love, Traditional Values and Spiritual Growth

 When you have experienced and understood, the mastery of understanding the nature of object leads to simplicity.
-That means, when we explain the nature of objects carefully, we can see that it is simple, instead of simplifying the problem yourself to avoid the difficulty to find a gentle approach to yourself.
+That means, when we explain the nature of objects carefully, we can see that it is simple, instead of simplifying the problem yourself to avoid the difficulties- getting the adapted approach to yourself.

 ### Practice Based Learning